hermeznetwork/docs/docs/introduction/glossary.md

 A coordinator is our term for rollup block producer.
 At any one time there is one coordinator responsible for collecting transactions and creating blocks on the rollup chain.

 ## Data Availability
+Hermez approach determines that anyone can reconstruct the full tree state by just collecting data from the L1 chain.
+This is done by not having any dependency of third parties holding essential data to reconstruct the full state.
+This feature ensures liveness of the system, meaning that no third party needs to be active in order to provide data to rebuild the state tree.

 ##  Forging
 Forging refers to the creation of a batch of layer 2 transactions (off-chain), creation of the proof and the subsequent (on-chain) verification of the attached zk-SNARK.